julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a tech company focused on creating bespoke I.T products & solutions.
+      We are a tech company focused on creating and providing bespoke I.T solutions.
     actions: []
     content: |